 The main selling point of leasing a credit card terminal is usually “no up-front costs.”
 For small businesses grappling with many planned (and unplanned expenses) at the beginning, the idea of setting up payment processing without writing another check is very attractive.
 However, this initial convenience can give way to headaches, as credit card terminal leases usually last for about four years, over which time you’ll end up paying much more than the retail value of the equipment.
 On the positive side, leasing a credit card terminal is similar to leasing a car, in that the company who leases the equipment to you will take care of maintaining and replacing the equipment when necessary.
-Overall, if you decide to go with the leasing option for obtaining a credit card terminal, read AG Donovan’s press release about the new law, and make sure you read the contract carefully before you sign it.
+Overall, if you decide to go with the leasing option for obtaining a credit card terminal, make sure you read the contract carefully before you sign it.

 Renting a Credit Card Terminal: How Does It Work?